smart-edge-open/specs/doc/dataplane/openness-ovn.md

 - Default Interface: Interface for managing the Application POD (e.g. ssh to application POD)
 - Cloud/Internet Interface: Interface for Edge applications to communicate with the Cloud/Internet

-> Note: It should be noted that the current release does not support OVS-DPDK as a dataplane, but it's planned to be added in the future.
+> Note: It should be noted that the current release does not support OVS-DPDK as a dataplane, but it is planned to be added in the future.

 ## Summary
 OpenNESS is built with a microservices architecture.
 Depending on the deployment, there may be a requirement to service pure IP traffic and configure the dataplane using standard SDN based tools.
 OpenNESS demonstrates such a requirement this by providing OVS as a dataplane in the place of NTS without changing the APIs from an end user perspective.